-- Executive General Manager Governance, Safety and Sustainability; - Executive General Manager Human Resources; and - Head of Risk and Governance.
+- (a) Executive General Manager Governance;

+- (b) Executive General Manager Human Resources; and

+- (c) Head of Risk and Governance.

-5.6 Contact the CRC
+5.5 Contact the CRC

 A Discloser who is a BAC Employee or a member of the Board of Directors may contact any member of the Confidential Reporting Committee on a confidential basis, in person, by phone or email to discuss their concern.